 Law #2: The Harder You Push, the Harder the System Pushes Back

-This law reminds us as to why, some of our best of intentions and efforts to correct or grow a situation while at first seems to create the results we had desired, yet when we continue to push in the direction we had been taking does not create the results we had intended.
+This law reminds us why, some of our best intentions and efforts to correct or grow a situation at first seem to create the results we had desired, yet when we continue to push in the direction we had been taking do not create the results we had intended.
 In fact the harder we push, the worse it even seems to become.
 That does not make sense.
 If it has worked well in the past, the harder you push, the better should become the result.

 [Exercise: Let’s Push Hands]